Description

 - Detailed COAs: HPLC chromatograms, mass spectrometry data, endotoxin results

-- Batch Traceability: Full documentation from synthesis to delivery
+- Batch Traceability: Full records from synthesis to supply

 - Accessible Support: Technical team available to discuss testing data

-- Institutional Compliance: Documentation meets research institution requirements
+- Institutional Compliance: Records meets research institution requirements

 Competitive Pricing: